BioMedIA-MBZUAI/XReal/README.md

 ## Citation

-If you use **xreal** or our repository in your research, please cite our paper *Cascaded Latent Diffusion Models for High-Resolution Chest X-ray Synthesis*:
+If you use **xreal** or our repository in your research, please cite our paper *XReal: Realistic Anatomy and Pathology-Aware X-ray Generation via Controllable Diffusion Model*:

 ```
 @article{hashmi2024xreal,